 Don’t post identifying info

 With the use of social media tagging, it can be pretty easy to reveal plenty of information about yourself.
-Whether it's a tagged post with you at your favourite neighbourhood pub or a tagged photo of your new car outside of your residence, these posts can be used as identifiable details to determine and reveal your location to the general public.
+Whether it’s a tagged post with you at your favourite pub or a photo of your new car outside of your home, these posts can be used as identifiable details to determine and reveal your location to the general public.

 Limit alcohol consumption

 The best dates usually happen when both people are sober.
 Yes, dating can be awkward at times (especially if it’s a first date) and it’s easy to rely on alcohol as an aid to help you relax.

 If you are nervous or wanting to fill those awkward pauses, charm your date with your witty humour or share an experience that you will never forget!
 These types of conversation are much more personal than trying to overdo things with excessive alcohol.

 Don’t leave your drink unattended